danielbrendel/ScriptParser/README.md

 const constname consttype <= value; //Registers a constant with the given name, type and value\
 declare varname vartype; //Registers a global variable with the associated type\
 set varname <= value; //Assigns a value to a global/local variable\
-undeclare varname; //Removes a global variable\
+unset varname; //Removes a global variable\
 function name rettype(paramters) {code} //Defines a function\
 local varname vartype; //Registers a local function variable inside a function with the associated type\
 result value; //Sets the result value of the associated function\